 - Enhanced emotions

-Some hallucinogens, like PCP, can cause hallucinogens addiction.
-Others, like LSD, can result in a tolerance, meaning that users need to take higher doses of the drug to achieve the same effects.
-Withdrawal symptoms of hallucinogens include cravings, fatigue, irritability and a reduced ability to experience pleasure.
+Some hallucinogens like PCP can cause hallucinogen addiction.
+Others, like LSD, can lead to development of tolerance, when users would need higher doses of the drug to achieve the same effect.
+If one tries to withdraw from these drugs, he/she might face a number of withdrawal symptoms like cravings, fatigue, irritability and a reduced ability to experience pleasure.

 There is no medical treatment for intoxication or withdrawal of hallucinogens.
-Treatment options for hallucinogens focus on providing a calming and safe environment.
-Placing patients in a dimly lit, quiet room can help ease anxiety caused by the substance they used.
-If they appear to be a danger to themselves or others, then physical or chemical restraints such as haloperidol can be used as a temporary measure.
+But its addiction can be treated by providing a calm and safe environment to the patient.
+Placing the patients in a dimly lit, quiet room can help ease their anxiety caused by the substance used by them.
+If they appear to be a danger to themselves or others, physical or chemical restraints like haloperidol can be used as a temporary measure.
 If symptoms do not resolve, then admission to a psychiatric hospital may be required.